ebukacodes21/snapnet-recruitment-test/README.md

 Running the Application
 Option 1: Run Entire Stack with Docker

 Recommended approach.
-This launches the app, MySQL, RabbitMQ, and Redis together.
+This launches the App, MySQL, RabbitMQ, and Redis together.
 Uncomment the app section in the compose file

 docker-compose up --build